The <epiparameter>

 create_summary_stats()

 to create list.
 This list can include summary statistics about the inferred distribution such as it's mean and standard deviation, quantiles of the distribution, or information about the data used to fit the distribution such as lower and upper range.
-The summary statistics can also include uncertainty around metrics such as confidence interval around mean and standard deviation.- auto_calc_params
+The summary statistics can also include uncertainty around metrics such as confidence interval around mean and standard deviation.- citation

 A